 OVF / OVA

-OVF (Open Virtualization Format) is an industry standard developed by VMware for distribution purposes.
+OVF (Open Virtualization Format).
+An industry standard developed by VMware for distribution purposes.
 It describes, in XML format, metadata related to virtual machine image.

-The OVA contains an OVF file along with other files needed for the deployment of the virtual machine.
+The OVA (Open Virtualization Appliance) contains an OVF file along with other files needed for the deployment of the virtual machine.

 Logical Unit Number.
 An identifier of the volume.

-The pool is a logical space that contains volume, snapshot and clones.
+A logical space that contains volume, snapshot, and clones.
 The pool allocates physical and virtual storage space for these entities.
 The pool also determines a policy for automatic extension in case of space depletion.

 Role-based access control

-Infinidat restricts system access to users according to roles and operations.
+Infinidat restricts system access to users according to their roles and operations.

-The available roles are system administrator, a read-only user, pool administrator (that is restricted to a given set of pools) and the host_tools (see below).
+The available roles are system administrator, a read-only user, and pool administrator (that is restricted to a given set of pools).

 The installation of Host PowerTools for VMware also includes a VASA Provider.
 VASA (vStorage APIs for Storage Awareness) is a set of APIs that improve the way the vSphere vCenter operates on storage arrays.
 Storage awareness capabilities include RAID and native thin provisioning, all visible to the customer from within the vCenter.